dacurry-tns/deploying-apereo-cas/pages/building/svcmgmt/configure-webapp-properties.md

 ## Delete embedded servlet container properties

-The `management.properties` file included with the Maven WAR overlay includes some properties that are only applicable when running the services management webapp as a Spring Boot application in an embedded servlet container.
+The `management.properties` file included with the Maven WAR overlay includes some properties that are only applicable when running the management webapp as a Spring Boot application in an embedded servlet container.
 Since we are using an external servlet container, these settings are not needed, and should be deleted.
 Locate  the lines below (around lines 12-13):

 ```properties
 server.context-path=/cas-management